-The NMSA at York University is an undergraduate student club for students interested in Marketing.
-In collaboration with partners from the industry, alumni, faculty members, and York University entities like the Career Centre, NMSA organizes speaker series, case competitions and workshops to transition students into a professional career in the Marketing field.
+MSS is an undergraduate student club for students interested in Marketing.
+In collaboration with partners from the industry, alumni, faculty members, and York University entities like the Career Centre, MSS organizes speaker series, case competitions and workshops to transition students into a professional career in the Marketing field.

-NMSA won the 2016 Advocacy Award for their continued contribution to promoting Canada’s Next Top Ad Executive, the national competition for Marketing students in Canada.
-To find out more information about NMSA, membership and execs please visit the NMSA website.
+MSS won the 2016 Advocacy Award for their continued contribution to promoting Canada’s Next Top Ad Executive, the national competition for Marketing students in Canada.
+To find out more information about MSS, membership and execs please visit the MSS website.

 Office Location: 140H ATK

 NOW Leaders is New College's leadership development community.
 At NOW we believe that as students “We are the NOW".